imteekay/crafting-an-interpreter/series/parser-part-2.md

 Association of parsing functions (which Pratt calls “semantic code”) with token types.

+- semicolon are optional: easier to type 5 + 5 into the REPL
+- precedence: using an enum starting with the value `1` — we can see the order of operations in the enum.
+The bigger the value, the higher the precedence
+- prefix expressions: `<prefix operator><expression>;`
+  - e.g. `!isGreaterThanZero(10);`
+  - operator: the prefix operator
+  - right: the expression after the operator

 ## Final words & Resources

 If you didn't have the opportunity, take a look at the posts from the [Building an Interpreter series](https://leandrotk.github.io/series/building-an-interpreter/):